Improved Exploration in Factored Average-Reward MDPs

+Finally, we mention that \cite{xu2020near} present a regret lower bound scaling as $\Omega(\sqrt{bLT})$ in FMDPs based on worst-case Cartesian products, where $L$ is an upper bound on both $|\cX[Z_i^p]|$ and $|\cX[Z_i^r]|$, and $\mathrm{b}$ denotes the span of the optimal bias function.
+Our regret bounds do not contradict this lower bound as $b\le \sum_{i} D_{i,s}$ for any $s$.

+\begin{remark} Cartesian products might seem specific, but admittedly they represent the extreme case of FMDPs, where the individual MDPs are independent of one another.
+Hence, they are used in existing works (e.g., \cite{osband2014near,xu2020near}) to establish \emph{best-case bounds} on exploration.
+The resulting bounds are typically more explicit than their corresponding complicated bounds for generic FMDPs.
+This allowed us to establish a best-case bound depending only in \emph{fully local} quantities, in contrast to existing bounds above for Cartesian products.
+We believe that there is still value in analysing these special cases, and that analysing intermediate cases (in which individual MDPs are only \emph{weakly connected}) is an important avenue for future work. \end{remark}

-We finally note that the above result cannot be directly obtained from Theorem \ref{thm:regret_Alg1}, and its proof crucially relies on the following lemma stating that in FMDPs with Cartesian structures, the value function can be decomposed to the sum of individual value functions of the base MDPs:\footnote{A similar results for the bias function of the FMDP in the case of Cartesian product was provided in \cite{xu2020near}, but not for Value Iteration.}
+We finally note that Theorem \ref{thm:regret_Alg1_Cartesian} cannot be directly obtained from Theorem \ref{thm:regret_Alg1}, and its proof crucially relies on the following lemma stating that in FMDPs with Cartesian structures, the value function can be decomposed into the sum of individual value functions of the base MDPs:\footnote{A similar results for the bias function of the FMDP in the case of Cartesian product was provided in \cite{xu2020near}, but not for Value Iteration (VI).}